 I like to serve this with bulgur wheat, but it would also go well with couscous, rice, flatbreads or even mashed potatoes!

-To go with this meal, I would go for something robust and fruity such as an Australian Shiraz or a South African Pinotage.
+The big flavours in this tagine deserve a big flavoured wine, I would go for something robust and fruity such as an Australian Shiraz or a South African Pinotage.

 Venison, Butternut Squash and Parsnip Tagine

 - 1 tablespoon olive oil

 - 600 g venison leg steaks cut into 2cm cubes (I got mine from Tesco!)

 - 3 teaspoons ras el hanout spice mix (I used Santa Maria)

 - 1 teaspoon chilli flakes